King penguins gathered on the shores of South Georgia with snow-capped mountains in the background

 Q: What should I pack for South Georgia?

-A: Extreme cold-weather gear: waterproof expedition parka (often provided by cruise line), insulated waterproof pants, thermal base layers, warm fleece mid-layers, waterproof gloves, wool hat, neck gaiter, sunglasses (glacial glare), high-SPF sunscreen, sturdy waterproof boots.
+A: Extreme cold-weather gear: waterproof expedition parka (often provided by cruise line, valued around $200), insulated waterproof pants, thermal base layers, warm fleece mid-layers, waterproof gloves, wool hat, neck gaiter, sunglasses (glacial glare), high-SPF sunscreen, sturdy waterproof boots.
 Weather changes instantly — layer everything.
 Zodiac landings mean getting wet.

 ← Back to Ports Guide